paypal/nemo-view/README.md

 Any method in the view object's prototype will also be available for use Other than that, the nemo-view uses nemo-locatex internally, so if you change your locator files and set LOCALE, nemo-view will handle the rest!

+#### [locatorName]TextEquals

+* arguments
+  * text: the expected text on the element
+* returns: Promise which resolves to true when the expected text matches

+#### [locatorName]AttrEquals

+* arguments
+  * text: attribute value to check
+  * text: the expected text on the element
+* returns: Promise which resolves to true when the expected text matches

 ## Using LOCALE specific locators

 Please see these sections in the nemo-locatex README: